DURING YOUR CAREER

 - Job change?
 No worries.
 If you stay employed in city, county or state government in Minnesota, you can keep your money at TRA and continue to accrue public-sector service credit toward your eventual pension under a Combined Service Annuity.

 Service credit affects eligibility for benefits and benefit amount.
 Paid sick leave, vacation days and all required attendance days and hours (such as workshops) count toward service credit.
 TRA allows no more than one year of service during any fiscal year.
 Service credit for part-time teachers, extracurricular pay, retro pay, and summer pay is prorated.

 There are several types, including sabbatical, medical, parental, family, extended, legislative, military.
-You may purchase service credit for an authorized leave.
-Read more about leaves of absence.
+You may purchase service credit for the aforementioned leave types.

 Available to those with at least three years of service who become disabled.